Extreme Nomads’ Guide

 Even though there are always a few houses listed online on sites such as bahtsold or ddproperty, the choice is often limited and so we strongly recommend to just grab a bike and hunt around for the perfect home.

 The thing is, most Thai owners will just put up a sign in front of the house that says “for rent/sale” with a phone number.
-Some will not even bother with a sign at all, so if you see a empty house that you really have a crush on, just look around for a neighbor that speaks a bit of English (otherwise the word for “house” in Thai is “baan”) and usually they will know the owner and hook you up after a few hand moves and laughs, the Thai way.
+Some will not even bother with a sign at all, so if you see a empty house that you really have a crush on, just look around for a neighbor that speaks a bit of English (otherwise the word for “house” in Thai is “baan”) and usually they will know the owner and hook you up after a few hand moves and laughs.

 Locals here are usually very accommodating and not that fond of paperwork, so if you’re ready to pay upfront for the number of months you’d wish to stay, you could easily strike a deal without a year contract.
 Prices for a furnished 1 bedroom house vary from $150 up to $300, while bigger beachfront villas usually start at around $600.

 Just always make sure to check the wifi and its quality before shaking hands, in addition to the usual things like: does it have hot water?
 Aircon?
 Does it comes furnished?
 Is there a farm right next to your door that will wake you up every morning at dawn?